brunomurino/KanaPractice/README.md

 This is the same as the previous app, just with a very simple interface built with the Curses module.

 # Soon
+I plan to implement a katakana practice as well.
 I'll come up with a nice way to print the full dictionary and build a better interface.